-- 1. An understanding of mentoring: - 2.
-An understanding of the value of mentoring; - 3.
+1. An understanding of mentoring;

+- 2. An understanding of the value of mentoring; - 3.
 An understanding of the best person to assume the mentoring role; - 4.
 An understanding of mentoring skills required by business owners; - 5.
 An understanding of mentoring skills required by employees; - 6.
 An understanding of cultural competence; - 7.
-Some useful 'hints' in dealing with the nuances of employing a diverse range of people; - 8.
+Some useful 'hints' in dealing with the nuances of employing Indigenous people; - 8.
+A guide to potential funding sources for mentors of Indigenous people; - 9.
 A comprehensive checklist of mentoring and business requirements.